Search

 More about me:

-During the past two decades my professional work has primarily consisted of music composition for film and television, activities that have demonstrated the power of moving images to incite musical gestures.
-This has led to my embarking on a part-time practice-led research project at UCA, where I am developing a series of multi-modal new music works merged with moving images, fusing new music approaches and jazz concepts.
+During the past two decades, my professional work has primarily consisted of music composition for film and television, activities that have demonstrated the power of moving images to incite musical gestures.
+In my part-time practice-led research project at UCA, I am developing a series of multi-modal works merged with moving images, fusing new music approaches and jazz concepts.
+Frederic Rzewski proposes (Nyman, 1999) that ‘Music is a creative process in which we all can share, and the closer we can come to each other in the process, abandoning esoteric categories and professional elitism, the closer we can all come to the ancient idea of music as a universal language…’.
+One of my aims is to uncover strategies that may help non-improvising classical musicians to develop as improvisers.

 • Emmy Award (Mid-South Region) for Documentary score ‘Tennessee Yearbook’ (2002)